It's not only the living dead that you have to worry about on Halloween. Here are some simple ways to protect your home from opportunistic thieves.

 - Don’t leave keys hidden outside, near the door or anywhere easily accessible from the door.

 - Get an alarm system fitted as it’s likely to deter thieves.

-It’s also worth being wary of distraction burglars.
-These criminals use a seemingly honest cause to gain entry to a homes before stealing items while the occupant is distracted.
+- Be wary of distraction burglars who use a seemingly honest cause to gain entry to a home before stealing items while the occupant is distracted.

 It’s also key to keep an eye out for vandalism during the spooky season as insurers report more claims for damage to cars and homes on Halloween.